SecretestSquirrel/BitcoinPrivacyGuide/secure.md

 ### Android

 1. Download [Samourai Wallet](https://samouraiwallet.com/download)
-2. Select mainnet and enable tor
+2. Select mainnet and enable Tor
 3. Start new wallet
-4. Create a passphrase (*it is crucial that you secure this.
-Without this and your recovery words you cannot access your bitcoin*)
+4. Create a strong passphrase (*it is crucial that you secure this.
+Without this **and** your recovery words you cannot access your bitcoin*)
 5. Set a pin code
 6. Write down your recovery words (*it is crucial that you secure this backup.
-Without this and your passphrase you cannot access your bitcoin*)
+Without this **and** your passphrase you cannot access your bitcoin*)
 7. Tap the blue + and then press receive
-8. You will now see your first bitcoin address that you can receive to
+8. You will now see your first bitcoin address to which you can receive funds

 ### iOS